retrovisionagain/retrovisionagain/README.md

 ![](https://github.com/retrovisionagain/retrovisionagain/blob/main/assets/od_arch.png)

 # ✨ Who am I?
 I'm **Retro**.A regular application programmer, but with tendencies towards a systems programmer.
-I've been learning programming for six months now, I'm using Arch and yes, I wear stockings and write in Rust (joke).
+I've been learning programming for 2 years now, I'm using Arch and yes, I wear stockings and write in Rust (joke).
 There are no repositories because what are they for?
 While others write a lot of information about themselves, I write almost nothing about myself.

 # What I Do